Quantum Simulation of Lattice Gauge Theories on Superconducting Circuits: Quantum Phase Transition and Quench Dynamics: The model

 \section{The model}

-Here we consider a superconducting quantum processor containing $2L$ qubits arranged into a chain, see Fig.~\ref{fig_1}(a).
-The anharmonicity is much larger than the NN coupling strength~\cite{Roushan2017,Yan2019,Ye2019}.
+Here we consider a superconducting quantum processor containing $2L$ qubits arranged into a chain, see Fig.~\ref{fig_1}(a), where the Hamiltonian of this system is the 1D Bose-Hubbard model~\cite{Roushan2017,Yan2019,Ye2019}.
+The on-site interaction of this Bose-Hubbard model originates from anharmonicity of each qubit, which is much larger than the NN coupling strength~\cite{Roushan2017,Yan2019,Ye2019}, so the Fock space of each qubit can be truncated to 2.
 Thus, the system can be described by an isotropic 1D $XY$ model, of which the Hamiltonian reads~\cite{Roushan2017,Yan2019,Ye2019}

 where $\hat{\sigma}^{\pm} = (\hat{\sigma}^x\pm i\hat{\sigma}^y)/2$, $\hat{\sigma}^{x,y,z}$ are Pauli matrices, $J_{j}$ is the NN coupling strength, $V_j$ is the local potential which can be tuned by Z pulse, and $h_j$ is the transverse field which can be controlled by XY driven.
 For simplicity, we consider a homogeneous coupling strength in the following discussion, i.e., $J_j=J$.